 - preventing abuse

 - recognising concerns

 - recording concerns

-- responding appropriately to allegations of abuse
+- responding appropriately to disclosures of abuse

 - knowing who to tell and when information can be shared

-We take the duty under section 256 of the Counter- Terrorism and Security Act 2015 seriously and have ensure that all our tutors have undertaken refresher training annually.
+We take the duty under section 256 of the Counter- Terrorism and Security Act 2015 seriously and have ensure that all our tutors have undertaken Prevent refresher training annually.

-The DSL undergoes training to provide them with the knowledge and skills required to carry out the role, this is updated every 2 years.
+The DSL and ADSL undergoes training to provide them with the knowledge and skills required to carry out the role, this is updated every 2 years.

-We have a record of all training and refresher courses undertaken by our tutors and keep a central record of this.
+We have a record of all training and refresher courses undertaken by our tutors kept in a single central record.